bdzevel/generic-entity-repository-api/README.md

     2. `controllers/` contains the controllers, which handle requests/responses
         1. They will typically call out to services to do any real work
     3. `resources/` contains files that host constants
+    4. `data/` contains database schemas and migrations
-    4. `routes/` contain the definition of the express routes, which route requests to controllers
+    5. `routes/` contain the definition of the express routes, which route requests to controllers
-    5. `services/` contain all the services which host all business logic
+    6. `services/` contain all the services which host all business logic
-    6. At the root you will find all config files
+    7. At the root you will find all config files
+    8. Use `migrate-mongo create <name>` to generate a migration (in `data/migrations` folder).

 3. Lint